 If pictures are worth a thousand words, presentations are worth everything, especially for caterers.
 You can have the most delicious food in the world; however, if it is not presented with style and panache, then the appeal can be lost in no time.
 With this premise, the entire event you planned for a long time hinges.
 The trend in presentation and decor is actually veering sharply towards a lean, clean look.

 Its overwhelming to see the Indian catering industry change and re-invent themselves with the changing trends.
 Its definitely a business but something that is not fully commercialized.
 The warmth, the home-like feeling along with the food would be the U.S.P’s of this area.
-Long live Indian food and long live the Indian catering industry!FLAG THIS POST
+Long live Indian food and long live the Indian catering industry!REPORT THIS POST